 Most sites don’t fail because PPE is missing.
-They fail because PPE is purchased as a generic list—not built around real hazards, task triggers, and compatibility.
-Gear gets removed for comfort, conflicts with other PPE, or rules are unclear at the point of use.
+They fail because PPE is purchased as a generic list—not built around real hazards and real wear conditions.
+Gear gets removed for comfort, clashes with other PPE, or “the right setup” is never standardized across crews.

 This guide helps supervisors and safety managers build a site-ready PPE kit.
 You’ll get a hazard-to-PPE matrix, a compatibility checklist, a 5-minute audit scorecard, and an RFQ template you can standardize across crews.

-Use the matrix below to map hazards to PPE quickly, then standardize models so items work together.
-Build your base kit first, and add task-specific items (e.g., fall protection) only where the job requires it.
+Start with hazards, then standardize PPE as a system so items work together and can be audited.
+Build your base kit first, then add task-specific PPE only where the job truly requires it.

 Head protection choices often determine whether hearing and eye protection can be worn correctly at the same time.